 Does it really have to be so all or nothing?

 To dietitians, all or nothings usually set of a big ole red flag.
-All or nothing habits for adults sometimes take the form of extreme diets that fail.
-It seems, food related all-or-nothings can start with babies if you stumble onto one of these "strict" BLW message boards.
+All or nothing habits for adults sometimes take the form of extreme diets (that fail).
+It seems, food related all-or-nothings can start with babies if you stumble onto one of these "strict" BLW Facebook groups.

-I had to remind myself (and have my mom remind me) that my baby and I are in charge here.
+I had to remind myself (and have my mom remind me) that my gut instincts are incredibly important and not to be drowned out by too much googling.
+My baby and I are in charge here.
 I have known and continue to know what I'm doing when it comes to feeding a balanced and appropriate array of foods for my babe.
 One of the major things that is happening with the introduction of solids is an exploration of new textures.
 Puree is a texture.
-There is nothing unsafe about incorporating purees at the same time as more solid foods like avocado or cucumber spears.
-At the time BLW becomes possible, sometime around 6 months, babies are capable of tackling both pureed and non-pureed textures.
+There is nothing unsafe about incorporating purees at the same time as more solid foods like avocado or cucumber spears or beginning with purees that baby feeds them self with pre-loaded spoons.
+At the time BLW becomes possible, usually sometime around 6 months, babies are capable of tackling both pureed and non-pureed textures.
 Even if a 6 month old has previously only had purees, they can safely transition to the table foods that characterize BLW.

 In the future you'll find me resuming my message board avoiding ways.
-It's been my experience that I just don't leave a message board feeling more confident about my abilities, I usually leave feeling annoyed.
-There is probably a lot of good information within these groups, and it's not fair to judge based on my experiences, but there are so many other great sources of reliable info out there.
+It's been my experience that I just don't leave a message board feeling more confident about my abilities, I usually leave feeling annoyed and overwhelmed.
+There is probably a lot of good information buried within these groups, but there are so many other great sources of reliable info out there.
 Find a group moderated by experts, consult a research backed book (like the ones above) or course, text a friend who knows their stuff, or email me 💁🏼.

 Have you guys had any experiences with message boards or groups?